-We can think of states or stages as simply dividing up our ladder program as depicted in the figure below.
+We can think of states or stages as simply dividing our ladder program as depicted in the figure below.
 Each stage contains only the ladder rungs which are needed for the corresponding state of the process.
 The logic for transitioning out of a stage is contained within that stage.
-It's easy to choose which ladder rungs are active at powerup by using an initial stage type (ISG).
+It's easy to choose which ladder rungs are active at power-up by using an "initial" stage type (ISG).

-Most all instructions work just like they do in standard RLL.
-You can think of a stage just like a miniature RLL program which is either active or inactive.
+Most instructions work like they do in standard RLL.
+You can think of a stage like a miniature RLL program that is either active or inactive.